hipoglucido/Hierarchical-DRL-Tensorflow/README.md

 ## Disclaimer

-This is totally a work in progress.
-As of this writing (Aug 21, 2016) I only started working on this yesterday evening. :)
+This is a work in progress.
+I haven't been able to replicate the results yet.

 Also, I haven't started on Montezuma's revenge yet.
-But I do intend to.
+I intend to do this eventually, but I'm not sure when.
+Pull requests are welcomed and encouraged!

-Comments/criticisms/suggestions/pull requests welcome, as always.
+Comments/criticisms/suggestions/etc welcome, as always.

 ## Progress